Cong continues attack on LDF govt over M M Mani's remarks | Politics

 In response to queries whether there was any lack of support from the CPI over her recent comments about Mani's remarks or if her reaction was from an individual standpoint and not that of the party, she said that what she said was the reaction of the party.

-She said that she had reacted, so had Binoy and also the party's women's wing in Kerala.
+She said that she had reacted, so had CPI MP Binoy Viswam and also the party's women's wing in Kerala.

 ''Does it become a reaction of the organisation only if everyone in it reacts?
 If some of us react, is it not a reaction? ''Don't limit what I said as that of an individual.
 What I said was the reaction of a national party,'' Annie Raja said.